pardawalla/automation-test-v2/README.md

   - Send a post request, and verify that it was successful using httpbin.org

 ### Notes
 The initial aim here was to write these tests using Java, and Selenium.
-Preferably in BDD style using [Cucumber] (https://cucumber.io/docs/tools/general/).
+Preferably in BDD style using [Cucumber](https://cucumber.io/docs/tools/general/).
 However, was unable to integrate Cucumber and was not able to write the tests in the BBD style.
 However, a feature file is there to give an example of what the BBD scenarios might have looked like.
 The issue was that for some reason I could not bind the scenario with the step definitions, and when trying to run the BBD style tests, I would get the error;
 ```
 Exception occured while running tests.
 java.lang.RuntimeException: No test found to run.